exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 ```

 In the example above, `MyPump` represents the device, and `Setting` is the specific variable within that device that is being set to the value 5.

+**Important note about case sensitive variables:** In the MIPS program, the variables of the devices must respect the case as informed in the Stationpedia.
+The compiler will try to automatically adjust the case when a variable is recognized, but as the game is evolving, some new variables might not be recognized by the compiler and will not be corrected.

 ### Read a slot